speechly/speechly/README.md

 This repository contains source code for the React client for [Speechly](https://www.speechly.com/) SLU API.
 Speechly allows you to easily build applications with voice-enabled UIs.

+Check out [Speechly documentation](https://www.speechly.com/docs/client-libraries/react-client/) for a tutorial on how to build a voice filtering app using this client.

 ## Usage

 Install the package: